Centers, Institutes and Special Offices

 Genevieve Pinto Zipp, PT, Ed.D., FNAP, Director

-The interprofessional “Journey of Professional Transformation” engages SHMS students in 9 On-Line Synchronous and Asynchronous Learning experiences over a 2-year period.
-The 9 experiences include student participation in 5 Core Signature IPE Experiences” and 4 Learning Modules”.
-The Journey of Professional Transformation provides graduate students with a rich and meaningful 2 yearlong continuum of engagement across diverse IPE experiences.
+Specifically, the “Journey of Professional Transformation” which engages SHMS students in “5 Core Signature IPE Experiences” and “4 On-Line Asynchronous Learning Modules” provides our graduate students a rich and meaningful 2 yearlong continuum of engagement across diverse IPE experiences.
 Through these experiences our health professions student community comes together to learn with and from each other about person-centered care and the role each professional must play as part of the health care team.
-The objective of these experiences is to support students’ individual growth in what many perceive as "soft skills" - teamwork, communication, collaboration, and the appreciation of the diverse roles and responsibilities across health professionals.
-Each learning experience is designed to develop, foster and support the person-centered model of care by ensuring that SHMS students recognize and appreciate the interdependency that exists amongst health care professionals seeking to support appropriate individual health outcomes for those they work with.
-Participation in the evidence “Journey of Professional Transformation” sets SHMS students apart from other health professionals entering today's work force as it prepares students to meet the needs and demands to practice evidenced based person-centered team-based care.
+The overall objective of these experiences is to support students’ individual growth in teamwork, communication, collaboration, and the appreciation of the diverse roles and responsibilities across health professionals.
+Each learning experience is designed to develop, foster, and support the person-centered model of care by ensuring that SHMS students recognize and appreciate the interdependency that exists amongst health care professionals.

 The cornerstone of the CIEHS is to promote interprofessional engagement from across and beyond the Seton Hall community, to foster student growth as healthcare professionals, and to engage in scholarly endeavors that support and guide the future of healthcare and health professions education.